 Pregnant women who have never had diabetes develop gestational diabetes.
 If anyone has gestational diabetes, their baby may be more vulnerable to health problems.
 Gestational diabetes usually disappears after the baby is born.

-Common complication of diabetes
+The common complication of diabetes

 High blood sugar levels harm organs and tissues throughout the body.
 The higher the blood sugar level is and the longer we live with it, the more likely we are to develop complications.